KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis-plus.md

 [MyBatis-Plus](https://baomidou.com/en/getting-started/) is an enhancement of MyBatis that provides numerous convenient features, including conditional constructors, pagination plugins, and code generators, which significantly improve development efficiency.

 This section demonstrates how to integrate KWDB with a Maven-managed Spring Boot project using MyBatis-Plus for data access and management.
-For frequently asked questions about using MyBatis-Plus, see [Mybatis and Mybatis-Plus](../../../faqs/faqs.md#mybatis-and-mybatis-plus).
+For frequently asked questions about using MyBatis-Plus, see [MyBatis and MyBatis-Plus](../../../faqs/faqs.md#mybatis-and-mybatis-plus).

 This example uses the following tools and frameworks: